-Groundwater withdrawals from the Kirkwood-Cohansey (24–42 ft3/s) and the Rio Grande water-bearing zone (0–0.7 ft3/s) produced net flow into the Rio Grande water-bearing zone from adjacent layers (0.3–0.7 ft3/s).
-Groundwater withdrawals from the Atlantic City 800-foot sand (12–30 ft3/s) created flow into this aquifer from other layers (15–21 ft3/s).
-Withdrawals from the Piney Point aquifer during post-development withdrawal conditions (3.7–7.5 ft3/s) result in increased net groundwater flow into the aquifer from other layers (3.8–4.7 ft3/s).
-Groundwater withdrawals from all confined aquifers are largest during stress period 73 (August 2002 recharge), of the five stress periods examined, which causes the largest in flow from storage and other layers in the confined aquifers.
+Groundwater withdrawals from the Kirkwood-Cohansey (24 to 42 ft3/s) and the Rio Grande water-bearing zone (0 to 0.7 ft3/s) produced net flow into the Rio Grande water-bearing zone from adjacent layers (0.3 to 0.7 ft3/s).
+Groundwater withdrawals from the Atlantic City 800-foot sand (12 to 30 ft3/s) created flow into this aquifer from other layers (15 to 21 ft3/s).
+Withdrawals from the Piney Point aquifer during postdevelopment withdrawal conditions (3.7 to 7.5 ft3/s) resulted in increased net groundwater flow into the aquifer from other layers (3.8 to 4.7 ft3/s).
+Groundwater withdrawals from all confined aquifers were largest during stress period 73 (August 2002 recharge) which caused the largest in flow from storage and other layers in the confined aquifers of the five stress periods examined.

-Post-development withdrawal conditions cause base-flow reductions at all streamflow-gaging stations in the Ocean County study area; 6 of the 12 stations had reductions of less than 1 ft3/s.
+Postdevelopment withdrawal conditions caused base-flow reductions at all streamflow-gaging stations in the Ocean County study area; 6 of the 12 stations had reductions of less than 1 ft3/s.
 The largest reduction in base flow between the two simulations occurred at streamflow-gaging station Toms River near Toms River, N.J.
-(01408500), which had a minimum decrease of 6.8 and a maximum of 9.5 ft3/s.
-The percent reduction in base flow from no-withdrawal to post-development withdrawal conditions indicates that all streamflow-gaging stations had less than a 9-percent reduction.
+(01408500) which had a minimum decrease of 6.8 and a maximum of 9.5 ft3/s.
+The percent reduction in base flow from no-withdrawal to postdevelopment withdrawal conditions was less than 9 percent at all streamflow-gaging stations.

-Simulation of post-development withdrawal conditions indicate that during stress period 64 (November 2001 recharge), base flow from all streams that flow into the Barnegat Bay–Little Egg Harbor estuary (287 ft3/s) is less than half of base flow simulated for stress period 77 (December 2002 recharge) (710 ft3/s) as a result of a much lower recharge rate and larger withdrawals.
-Post-development withdrawal conditions, as compared to no-withdrawal conditions, indicate a reduction in base flow reaching the Barnegat Bay–Little Egg Harbor estuary during stress period 64 (November 2001 recharge) of 39 ft3/s (12 percent), and 49 ft3/s (6.4 percent) during stress period 77 (December 2002 recharge), due to groundwater withdrawals.
+Simulation of postdevelopment withdrawal conditions indicated that during stress period 64 (November 2001 recharge), base flow from all streams that flow into the Barnegat Bay-Little Egg Harbor estuary (287 ft3/s) was less than half of base flow simulated for stress period 77 (December 2002 recharge) (710 ft3/s) as a result of a much lower recharge rate and larger withdrawals.
+When compared with no-withdrawal conditions, postdevelopment withdrawal conditions, resulted in reductions in base flow reaching the Barnegat Bay-Little Egg Harbor estuary of 39 ft3/s (12 percent) during stress period 64 (November 2001 recharge), and 49 ft3/s (6.4 percent) during stress period 77 (December 2002 recharge).

-The simulated potentiometric surface of the Rio Grande water-bearing zone during stress periods 73 and 80, indicates substantial declines from no-withdrawal conditions to post-development conditions as a result of groundwater withdrawals.
-Groundwater levels in the Rio Grande water-bearing zone exhibit larger seasonal fluctuations in areas closer to the center of the cone of depression in the southern part of Long Beach Island.
-Regional water levels in the Rio Grande water-bearing zone simulated for post-development withdrawal conditions range from an elevation of -10 to -20 feet during stress period 80 to -40 to -60 feet during stress period 73 at the southern end of Long Beach Island.
-Water level elevations at withdrawal wells are much lower.
-Simulated seasonal variations in water levels in the Atlantic City 800-ft sand, upper and lower sand units, vary as much as 20–30 feet.
-Regional water levels in the Atlantic City 800-ft sand, simulated for post-development withdrawal conditions, range from -20 feet at Surf City Borough to the southern end of Long Beach Island during stress period 80, to -40 feet at Surf City Borough south to Beach Haven Township during stress period 73.
+The simulated potentiometric surface of the Rio Grande water-bearing zone during stress periods 73 and 80 declined substantially as a result of the change from no-withdrawal conditions to postdevelopment conditions.
+Groundwater levels in the Rio Grande water-bearing zone exhibited larger seasonal fluctuations in areas close to the center of the cone of depression in the southern part of Long Beach Island than in other areas.
+Regional water levels in the Rio Grande water-bearing zone at the southern end of Long Beach Island that were simulated for postdevelopment withdrawal conditions ranged from an altitude of -10 to -20 feet during stress period 80 to -40 to -60 feet during stress period 73.
+Water level altitudes at withdrawal wells were not as low as the regional water levels.
+Simulated seasonal variations in water levels in the Atlantic City 800-ft sand, upper and lower sand units, varied as much as 20 to 30 feet.
+Regional water levels in the Atlantic City 800-ft sand, simulated for postdevelopment withdrawal conditions, ranged from -20 feet (at Surf City Borough to the southern end of Long Beach Island during stress period 80) to -40 feet (at Surf City Borough south to Beach Haven Township during stress period 73).